 Expertise: Media, race and ethnicity

-Sam Fulwood III is a senior fellow for Politics and Elections at American Progress.
+Sam Fulwood III is a senior fellow for Politics and Elections and Interim vice president for Race and Ethnicity at American Progress.
 He is also the former director and founder of American Progress’ Leadership Institute, a program to assist with the advancement of people of color in public policy.

 In an earlier profession, Fulwood was a metro columnist at The Plain Dealer in Cleveland, Ohio, the last stop in a nearly three-decade journalism career that featured posts at several metropolitan newspapers.
 During the 1990s, he was a national correspondent in the Washington, D.C., bureau of the Los Angeles Times, where he contributed to the paper’s Pulitzer Prize-winning coverage of the 1992 Los Angeles riots.

 He has also worked as a business editor and state political editor for The Atlanta Journal-Constitution; as an assistant city editor, business reporter, editorial writer, and Johannesburg, South Africa, bureau correspondent for the Baltimore Sun; and as a police, business, and sports reporter at The Charlotte Observer.

 Fulwood is the author of two books: Waking from the Dream: My Life in the Black Middle Class (Anchor, 1996) and Full of It: Strong Words and Fresh Thinking for Cleveland (Gray & Company, 2004).

 Fulwood earned a Bachelor of Arts in journalism from the University of North Carolina at Chapel Hill in 1978.

 |Vision Is the Secret Sauce for the Democratic Nomination||Center for American Progress Action||July 22, 2015|

 |The Ridiculous Premise of Romney 2016: Champion of the Poor||Center for American Progress Action||January 15, 2015|